jxnl/blog/docs/writing/posts/advice.md

 When I hire someone, I simply want to know that they are capable of taking charge of their own life.
 It's quite common for people to DM me saying, "Hey man, how can I help you?"
 However, I often find that they haven't put any effort into thinking about it.
 I usually ignore such messages unless I truly believe they can provide assistance.

-??? note "Links that are everywhere on my digital footprint
+!!! note "Links that are everywhere on my digital footprint"

     - [Contributing to jxnl/instructor](https://jxnl.github.io/instructor/contributing/)
     - [Contributing to jxnl/instructor-js](https://instructor-ai.github.io/instructor-js/contributing/)